tknakatsu/gulp-hologram-compass/src/styleguide_templates/index.md

 #Welcome

-This style guide is an example of whatあああああ [hologram](http://trulia.github.io/hologram)  can help you build and maintain.
+This style guide is an example of what [hologram](http://trulia.github.io/hologram)  can help you build and maintain.